mitsuhiko/lucumr/2015/11/18/pythons-hidden-re-gems.rst

 expression support.
 However while it lacks syntax and interpreter support for it, it makes up for it with one of the better designed core systems from a pure API point of view.
 At the same time it's very bizarre.
-For isntance the parser is written in pure Python which has some bizarre consequences if you ever try to trace Python while importing.
+For instance the parser is written in pure Python which has some bizarre consequences if you ever try to trace Python while importing.
 You will discover that 90% of your time is probably spent in on of re's support module.